 But remember that it’s not about reaching Hana.
 It’s about the journey.
 So, take a moment to stop by the cultural sites along the way which were once used as battlegrounds or in some cases, as places of worship, like an ancient Hawaiian temple.

 The Hana Highway also offers a series of hiking trails that lead to natural pools and various vistas.
-And you’ll even found a couple of stalls where you can buy coconuts, tasty treats and freshly made leis along the way.
+And you’ll even find a couple of stalls where you can buy coconuts, tasty treats, and freshly made leis along the way.

 Read my top Road to Hana tips